-Connect with the Plaza Hotel, the Empire State Building and the Museum of Natural History through the eyes of great New York writers.
+Connect with the Plaza Hotel, the Empire State Building and the Museum of Natural History through the eyes of great New York writers

 Wed Aug 22 2012

 Great authors don’t just paint a picture of New York places, they have a way of making city sights burrow under your skin and remain there for life.
 Sadly, since the metropolis is always changing, many favorite New York places depicted in novels and stories will have been demolished and replaced by the time you’re ready to finally visit.
-TONY picks some of New York’s iconic (and not so iconic) literary landmarks that can still receive a reader and all of their starry-eyed expectation.
+Time Out New York picks some of New York’s iconic (and not so iconic) literary landmarks that can still receive a reader and all of their starry-eyed expectation.

 The Catcher in the Rye by J.D.
 Salinger: The Museum of Natural History